SC-ON/Header-ASCII/README.md

 # Header-ASCII
-A "simple" library of ASCII codes  cpp
+A "simple" library of ASCII codes in cpp

+anything wrong,send an E-mail to SC-ON@hotmail.com

+now,the version is 1.2.5.

   # How To Use